aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

 ## Overview

-Virtual fields are a work in progress, and not yet part of the database encryption project.

 A virtual field is a field constructed from parts of other fields, but never stored.

-A virtual field can be used in the construction of a [compound beacon](./compound-beacons.md) which can be stored in the database and can be used to search.
+A virtual field can be used in the construction of a [beacon](beacons.md) which can be stored in the database and can be used to search.

 For example a virtual NameTag field, which is constructed from the first letter of the FirstName